svc:/network/routing/route:default usually is not needed nowadays

 Assigning routes statically or getting them via DHCP is a much more common case today than getting them via RIP or IRDP.
 There's little to no use in having routed enabled by default nowadays.

-Updated by C Fraire about 3 years ago
+Updated by C Fraire over 3 years ago

 I have a patch to net-routing-setup to also examine /etc/inet/static_routes early when determining defrouters.
 This way, default static routes will also cause net-routing-setup to disable routeadm/default-ipv4-routing.